MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 modify budgets.

 **SmartList** Use SmartList to easily export data to Excel, Word, or other file formats.
-See the System User’s Guide for information about SmartList.
+See the System User's Guide for information about SmartList.

 *In addition to the tools available from Microsoft Dynamics, you can use ODBC to use other tools such as Microsoft Access to import or export data.
-It’s important to understand the Microsoft Dynamics GP data structure.
+It's important to understand the Microsoft Dynamics GP data structure.
 If you import data incorrectly, you can damage your data.
 Use the Microsoft Dynamics GP Software Development Kit (installed from the installation media) and the Resource Descriptions windows (Microsoft Dynamics GP Tools* \>\>